Highland-OS/Text-Edit/README.md

-# Highland Editor
+# Text Edit

-Highland Editor is a simple text editor created by Highland OS which runs on Java Swing.
+Text Edit is a simple text editor created by @X-Developer-Studios which runs on Java Swing.
 Features include changeable fonts, font sizes, and colors!
-Highland Editor is a default app packaged in Highland OS.
+Text Edit is a default app packaged in Highland OS.